FilRip/Explorip/README.md

 Last news : Warning :
 ---------------------
 Latest Windows 11 release 23H2 build 22621 ; Integrated Windows Defender doesn't like Explorer with hooking copy.
 Autorize it in Settings of Windows Defender to fully use it.

+(or launch Explorer with "withouthook" arguments command line to use Explorip File Explorer, but without hooking copy (so use explorer original windows copy)